Manage PowerPoint Slide Masters in Python

 import aspose.slides as slides

-The IMasterSlide interface represents a Slide Master.
-The masters property (related to IMasterSlideCollection type) contains a list of all Slide Masters that are defined in the presentation.
+The MasterSlide class represents a Slide Master.
+The masters property (an MasterSlideCollection) holds all Slide Masters defined in the presentation.

-Add Image to Slide Master
+Add an Image to the Slide Master

 todo:image_alt_text

-You can add images to a slide master with Aspose.Slides:
+You can add images to a Slide Master with Aspose.Slides:

 import aspose.slides as slides

-image = pres.images.add_image(open("image.png", "rb").read())
+image = presentation.images.add_image(image_stream.read())

-pres.masters[0].shapes.add_picture_frame(slides.ShapeType.RECTANGLE, 10, 10, 100, 100, image)
+master_slide.shapes.add_picture_frame(slides.ShapeType.RECTANGLE, 10, 10, 100, 100, image)

-pres.save("pres.pptx", slides.export.SaveFormat.PPTX)
+presentation.save("presentation.pptx", slides.export.SaveFormat.PPTX)

-Add Placeholder to Slide Master
+Add a Placeholder to the Slide Master

 • Click to edit Master title style